-- 4.11.
-All Competitors must follow the course for their class (Senior Doubles/Relay 125 miles and 77 portages.
-Stage Classes 118 miles and 77 portages) and all navigation rules set by the DW Organisation, Canal and Rivers Trust, Environment Agency and Port of London Authority must be followed at all times. - 4.12.
-Competitors and/or Support Crew are not permitted to: - Shoot weirs. - Take pace or wash-hang from any vessel not in the race or another competitor not in the same class of the race - Replace or substitute their craft. - Remove numbers from craft during the race. - Remove any identification material issued by the Organisers. - Overtake in the Bruce Tunnel (Savernake Forest). - Use trolleys or portage devices unless they have carried them, at all times, from the start. - 4.13.
+4.11.
+All Competitors must follow the course of 125 miles and 77 portages.
+Any and all navigation rules set by the DW Organisation, Canal and Rivers Trust, Environment Agency and Port of London Authority must be followed at all times.

+- 4.12.
+Competitors and/or Support Crew are not permitted to: - Shoot weirs - Take pace or wash-hang from any vessel not in the race or another competitor not in the same class of the race - Replace or substitute their boat. - Remove numbers from boats during the race. - Remove any identification material issued by the Organisers. - Overtake in the Bruce Tunnel (Savernake Forest). - Use trolleys or portage devices unless they have carried them, at all times, from the start. - 4.13.
 Start and Finish windows must be adhered to by all Crews.
-These are published on the website and in the Class Specific Rules outlined in this document. - 4.14.
-Set-time Checkpoints: All crews must arrive at certain checkpoints along the course within set time limits, these differ across the Classes.
+These are published on the website and in the Class Specific Rules outlined in this document.

+For 2024 the race will run on GMT, despite the clock change to BST on Easter Sunday morning. - 4.14.
+Set-time Checkpoints: All boats must arrive at certain checkpoints along the course within set time limits, these differ across the Classes.
 Note that there are more set time checkpoints for the Senior Doubles Class than for the Stages Races.
-If a crew does not make these times the race will be over for that crew and their number will be removed from the craft by an official.
+If a crew does not make these times the race will be over/finished for that crew and their number will be removed from the boat by an official.
 Failure or wilful disregard of this is considered a very serious action by the Organisation. - 4.15.
-Completing the Race: Once a Senior Doubles/Relay Event crew has registered at Devizes, they must have completed the course and vacated the Finish site at Westminster 60 minutes after their Finish Time.
+Completing the Race: Once a crew has registered, they must have completed the course and vacated the Finish site at Westminster 4 hours after the Easter Monday Start time.

-The Stage Classes must have completed the course and vacated the Finish site at Barn Elms Boathouse by 17:00 hrs on Easter Monday.

-Craft
+Boats

-4.16.
-Permitted Canoes, Kayaks and Ocean Racing Surfskis: are referred to in this document as "craft" and must be paddled by a crew of one or two persons, depending on the class in which they are entered.
+- 4.16.
+Permitted Canoes and Kayaks: are referred to in this document as "boats" and must be paddled by a crew of one or two persons, depending on the class in which they are entered.
 Propulsion is by single- or double-bladed paddle only.
 In order to qualify for the Canadian Trophy only open canoes propelled by single bladed paddles are permitted, while rudders are not.

-For 2026, DW will trial the admittance of single ocean racing surfskis into the Senior Singles Class.
-Admissible single surfskis will have to have rudder steering.

-No other form of craft are permitted within the scope of these rules, including rafts, inflatable canoes and kayaks, recreational sit-on craft.

-- 4.17.
-SUP Class Permitted Craft: A racing styled single SUP in either rigid board or inflatable construction with a fixed fin or fins, and a minimum length of 12 feet 6 inches and maximum length of 14 feet, propelled by a single bladed paddle. - 4.18.
-All craft must be fit for purpose and be fitted with appropriate fixed buoyancy whilst on the water as deemed by the Chief Umpire at registration, or other race officials along the course see 4.27.
-SUPs and surfskis are deemed to be self-buoyant and do not need additional buoyancy added. - 4.19.
-Repairing of craft may be undertaken to a suitable standard should an incident occur during the course of the race.
+No other form of craft are permitted within the scope of these rules, including rafts, inflatables, paddleboards, surf skis or other sit-on or stand-on boards. - 4.17.
+All boats must\be fit for purpose and be fitted with appropriate fixed buoyancy whilst on the water as deemed by the Chief Umpire at registration, or other race officials along the course. (see 4.26 new for 2024) - 4.18.
+Repairing of boats may be undertaken to a suitable standard should an incident occur during the course of the race.
 The repair may be undertaken by participants and/or their supporters.
-When completing repairs, the following must be adhered to:

-- Senior Doubles craft must remain within 100m of the course at all times. - Junior Doubles craft must remain on the course or campsites at all times. - Relay, Senior Singles, Single SUP, Junior Veteran and Endeavour craft may be moved from the course between stages. - 4.20.
-Craft Inspections/replacements All craft will be inspected at Devizes before the Crew goes to Registration.
-Crews must, on request by a Race Official allow their craft to be inspected at any time along the course, including after the Finish.
-During the race Crews may receive replacement paddles, fittings, clothing, spray decks, lights, emergency_rations if used, lost or damaged.
+When completing repairs, the following must be adhered to: - Senior Doubles boats must remain within 100m of the course at all times. - Junior Doubles boats must remain on the course or campsites at all times. - Senior Singles, Junior Veteran and Endeavour boats may be moved from the course between stages. - 4.19.
+Boat Inspections/replacements All boats will be inspected at Devizes before the Crew goes to Registration.
+Crews must, on request by a Race Official allow their boat to be inspected at any time along the course, including after the Finish.
+During the race Crews may receive replacement paddles, boat fittings, clothing, spray decks, lights, emergency rations if used, lost or damaged.